Xaron11/EquilinoxModded-ExampleMod/README.md

 This is an example mod created with [EquilinoxModded framework](https://github.com/Xaron11/EquilinoxModded).

 ## Create Your Own Mod
-Here is a list of a few steps that will allow you to start creating modifications with [EquilinoxModded](https://github.com/Xaron11/EquilinoxModded):
+You can find the instructions on  how to start creating modifications with [EquilinoxModded](https://github.com/Xaron11/EquilinoxModded) on the wiki page [here](https://github.com/Xaron11/EquilinoxModded/wiki).